-We all know, using paint colour is an easy way to transform a room and can instantly alter the style, mood and perspective of any space.
+We all know, using paint color is an easy way to transform a room and can instantly alter the style, mood, and perspective of any space.
 But when it comes to small living rooms we become stuck: what are the ‘rules'?
-Should certain colours be avoided?
+Should certain colors be avoided?
 What are the tricks to make it look bigger?
 Panic not!
-We’ve got the definitive guide to using colour in a small living room alongside expert advice from the paint specialists in the know...
+We’ve got the definitive guide to using color in a small living room alongside expert advice from the paint specialists in the know...

-Don’t think that you’re limited with colour choice in a small living room.
-Broadly speaking lighter colours reflect the light in a room and create a perception of depth that makes the walls appear further away.
+Don’t think that you’re limited with color choice in a small living room.
+Broadly speaking lighter colors reflect the light in a room and create a perception of depth that makes the walls appear further away.
 While dark hues are full of hidden tricks too: blurring the corners and lines creating the illusion of a larger space.
-You can make a tiny room feel dynamic simply by playing up the cosy factor with rich dark colours.
+You can make a tiny room feel dynamic simply by playing up the cozy factor with rich dark colors.

-Take a good look at your room before you begin – where is the natural light?
-Where are it’s darkest corners?
+Take a good look at your space before you begin choosing living room paint colors – where is the natural light?
+Where are its darkest corners?
 Check which direction the light is coming into your room.
-A small south facing living room is filled with natural light so your colour choice is endless.
+A small south-facing living room is filled with natural light so your color choice is endless.
 Neutrals become golden and cool shades balance out that bright sunlight.
 North-facing rooms, generally get less light and can feel darker so need warmer shades.

 ‘Many opt to use bright white in small living rooms with the aim of making the room appear larger; however, light neutrals used in a tonal scheme will have the same effect whilst not appearing too stark.
 If there is a lot of natural light in a small room then using light tones will make the room feel more spacious,’ says Ruth Mottershead, Creative Director Little Greene. (opens in new tab)